hayone1/microcloud-automated/README.md

 This project is generally intended for experimentation/evaluation and can be improved/customized to fit your unique needs to become production ready.

+This project has 2 sections that can be independently depoyed and managed.
+They are
+1. Deploying networked compute to various cloud providers in an opinionated yet flexible way.
+2. Deploying microcloud on said compute.

 ## 1. Getting-Started